MesecevaKci/deepRL_banana_navigation/report.md

 ### Q-learning

 The goal of Q-learning is to learn a policy telling an agent what action to take under what circumstances.
 For any finite Markov decision process (FMDP), Q-learning finds a policy that is optimal in the sense that it maximizes the expected value of the total reward over any and all successive steps, starting from the current state.
-Q-learing is a model-free reinforcement learning algorithm, meaning that it can be used to solve problems with stochastic transitions and rewards not requiring adaptations
-[Wikipedia].

 Q-learning uses a table to store the maximum expected future rewards for each state-action pair.
-At each step, the agent observes the current state S(t) of the environment and, using the π policy, selects and executes the action a(t).
+At each step t, the agent observes the current state S(t) of the environment and, using the π policy, selects and executes the action a(t).
 By executing the action, the agent obtains the reward R(t+1) and the new state S(t+1).
 At this point, the agent is able to calculate Q(S(t), a(t)), updating the estimate.
 Over time, based on the agent's experience, this Q-table becomes a reference table for the agent to select the best action based on the Q-value.

 ### Epsilon-policy